 If you have Type 5, 6, or 7 stools, your body is likely working to get rid of a slight-to-extreme bacterial infection or other irritant, and as soon as it does, you will return to Type 4 stools.
 If your body doesn't adjust back to Type 4, you could be looking at an infection or a bowel disease.
 If you continually have a Type 5 to Type 7 bowel movement, consider a Gastrointestinal Health Panel as these types of bowel movements are not healthy.

 With any type of bowel movement, enema therapy and/or colon hydrotherapy can assist your bowel back to optimal health.
-If you need support unraveling the cause of your constipation or still have questions, like how often should you poop a day, please don’t hesitate to contact the Optimal Health Center for support.
+If you need support unraveling the cause of your constipation or still have questions, like how often should you poop, please don’t hesitate to contact the Optimal Health Network for support.

 To set up an in-home colon cleanse program, we highly recommend a Silicone Flowmaster Complete Colon Cleansing Enema Kit.
 These kits offer the same therapeutic cleanse as a colon hydrotherapy session.
 This safe, inexpensive, and effective in-home system will assist you to cleanse your entire colon!